The Bankrate promise

 Depending on when you borrowed the money and whether you have federal or private student loans, interest rates can range anywhere from 1 percent to 13 percent.
 Paying down your debt is like a guaranteed return on the money, so if your student loan interest rate is 5 percent, then you’re getting a 5 percent return.

 Compare this rate of return to your expected investing return.
-Stocks can generally offer a long-term rate of return of 6 to 7 percent a year.
+Stocks can generally offer a long-term rate of return of over 9 percent a year.
 If you’re investing for the short term, however, returns can be volatile.

 If your student loan interest rate is lower than what you can realistically expect to earn investing, then it could make sense to prioritize investing over paying down student loans early.